-The Wine Society offers one of the lowest cost Members' Reserves services in the UK.
-The annual rental charge is £9.48 per case per year (or £8.28 for members paying by direct debit), inclusive of VAT and insurance at replacement value, and is charged annually in advance.
+The Wine Society offers one of the lowest cost wine storage services in the UK.
+The annual rental charge for Members' Reserves is £9.24 per case per year, inclusive of VAT and insurance at replacement value, and is charged annually in advance.

-Rental charges will be calculated and invoiced annually in advance at the rate shown in The Society's List current at the date of the invoice.
+Rental charges will be calculated and invoiced annually in advance at the rate shown in the latest version of our List.

 Taking wines out of Members' Reserves

-You can choose to withdraw wines online, or by telephone, post or fax.
+You can choose to withdraw wines online, or by telephone or post.

-Wine may be removed in the same way in which it was laid down (as unmixed cases, pre-mixed cases, member-mixed cases or individual bottles where The Society has restricted the amount for sale) at any time and delivered free of charge in the UK.
+Wine may be removed in the same way in which it was laid down (either as unmixed cases, pre-mixed cases, member-mixed cases or individual bottles where The Society has restricted the amount for sale – see above for more information) at any time and delivered free of charge in the UK.

 Please note that wines already stored in Reserves as part of a mixed case cannot be included in this service and that mixed cases cannot be exported.

-A separate withdrawal request is required for each part-case withdrawal of 12 bottles; therefore, to withdraw two cases, you should submit two separate requests.
+We'll need a separate withdrawal request for each part-case withdrawal of 12 bottles; so for instance if you'd like to withdraw two part-cases, you should submit two separate requests.

 Keeping track of your wines

-- Members are able to view exactly what they have in storage by logging in to the My Account section of the website, which also lists our recommended drinking dates for each wine.
+- You can view exactly what you have in storage by logging in to the My Account section of our website, which also lists our recommended drinking dates for each wine.

 - Member Services Fine Wine Advisers are available to provide specific advice on your Reserves.